Foreign Exchange Expert

 In most countries, currency exchange activity is legal as long as the operator is registered for proper license from regulators.
 For example, the regulator is FINTRAC in Canada, Australia is FINTRAN and USA is FINCEN.

-Individual foreign exchange dealers at shopping malls, city centers and border crossings are your best chance to exchange foreign currencies to Canadian dollars.
+Individual foreign exchange dealers at shopping malls, city centres and border crossings are your best chance to exchange foreign currencies to Canadian dollars.

 Calling each foreign exchange dealers and asking for a quote will find you the best exchange rate.